tdensmore/katacoda/katacodacomtdensmorepods-lab-1/step2.md

 Examine the `multi-container.yaml` file in the resource browser.

+This file specifies a simple Alpine Linux container and an NGiNX container.

-NOTE: If you receive this message: `error: the path "./single-pod.yaml" does not exist`, click on the file `single-pod.yaml` in the explorer window above the terminal window to the right of this pane.
+NOTE: If you receive this message: `error: the path "./multi-container.yaml" does not exist`, click on the file `multi-container.yaml` in the explorer window above the terminal window to the right of this pane, then retry the command.

 Launch a new pod in Kubernetes using the command: Lets start a pod by deploying a new NGiNX container using the **create** command.

-`kubectl create -f ./single-pod.yaml`{{execute}}
+`kubectl create -f ./multi-container.yaml`{{execute}}

-Verify that the new NGiNX pod is running:
+Verify that the new `pod-with-sidecar` pod is running:

 `kubectl get pods`{{execute}}